State Disaster Response Force (Uttar Pradesh): Selection & Training

-The State Disaster Response Force Uttar Pradesh plays a crucial role in managing and responding to disasters that occur within the state.
-The selection process of the SDRF in Uttar Pradesh is rigorous and demanding, selection and training program is Specially designed and Monitored by The Director General of Police Uttar Pradesh.
+The State Disaster Response Force Uttar Pradesh manages and responds to disasters that occur within the state of India.
+The selection process of the SDRF in Uttar Pradesh is said to be rigorous and demanding.
+The SDRF election and training program is specially designed and jonitored by The Director-General of Police, Uttar Pradesh.

-Selection : The SDRF UP is manned by the Personal from Armed Betalion of Uttar Pradesh Police on Deputation for 5 Years.
-All the Personals who are deputed to SDRF UP get 30% Additional Risk allowance for this reason there is a healthy competition between all the State forces to join SDRF UP.
+Selection : The SDRFUP is composed of personnel from the armed battalion of Uttar Pradesh Police on deputation for 5 years.
+All personnel who are deputed to SDRFUP get a 30% additional risk allowance.

 Training : The training process for the SDRF in Uttar Pradesh is designed to equip the personnel with the necessary skills and knowledge to respond to various types of disasters.
 The training program includes both theoretical and practical training.
 The training is conducted by experienced trainers who have expertise in disaster management.
 Recently The state Government Announced To create a Disaster Relief Training Centre in Uttar Pradesh.